gecille87/gecille87/README.md

 💬 Let’s collaborate on open-source tools, educational tech, or sustainable innovation projects.

-📫 Reach me on GitHub or connect on [LinkedIn](#) — always open to meaningful collaborations.
+📫 Follow me on GitHub or connect on [LinkedIn](#) and I'm always open to meaningful collaborations.